-Step 3: Now that you have a your spreadsheet open and have set days to budget, it’s time to get started!
+Step 3: Now that you have your spreadsheet open and have set days to budget, it’s time to get started!
 To begin, determine your monthly income and note it on your spreadsheet.
-If your income fluctuates, make a calculated guess based on your average sales volume.
+If your income fluctuates, make a calculated guess based on your average sales.

 Step 4: Record your fixed costs.
-Fixed costs are overhead expenses that are NOT dependent on your sales activity.
+Fixed costs are expenses that are NOT dependent on your sales.
 These costs typically do not change month-to-month.
 For example: rent, salaries, insurance etc.

 Step 5: Record your variable costs.
-Variable costs are expenses that ARE dependent on your sales activity.
-These cost varies month-to-month.
-For example: taxes, shipping charges, advertising.
+Variable costs are expenses that ARE dependent on your sales.
+These costs vary month-to-month.
+For example: taxes, shipping charges, commission to stylists/artist.

-Step 6: Break these costs into categories, or as bookkeepers like to call them “Chart of Accounts”.
+Step 6: Break these costs into categories.
 For example, if you spend $3,000 on Facebook ads, the category would be “Advertising Expenses”.
-Or, if you spend $20,000 a month in payroll, you would record this as “Employee Compensation”.
+Or, if you spend $20,000 a month in payroll, you will record this as “Employee Wages”.